 Hotel swimming pools are presumed safe by guests, but many have hidden dangers that cause serious injuries.
-Hotel pool accidents occur frequently to guests who are visiting Las Vegas, especially during summer months.
+Hotel pool accidents occur frequently to guests who are visiting Las Vegas, especially during the summer months.

-Hotel Pool Accidents and Injuries
+Causes of Hotel Pool Accidents

 Hotels with swimming pools are responsible for providing pool safety for their guests.
 If they fail to create and maintain a safe pool environment, they can be held liable for injuries and fatalities sustained in the swimming pool or swimming pool area.

 While many hotel swimming pool injuries are unavoidable with no one to blame, others may result from negligence.
 Hotels are required to maintain safe, clean pool areas, post warning signs and swimming pool rules, and indicate water depth in all pool areas.
 Hotels and resorts can be held liable for injuries to guests and visitors, as well as negligent acts of hotel employees.
 Negligence around swimming pools can include:

 - Inadequate pool lighting